getdweb/dweb-gatsby/README.md

 These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.

-**NOTE** It is vital that you are running Node v16+, otherwise compatibility with node-sass will be broken

 ### Prerequisites

 Requirements for the software and other tools to build, test and push